Winipedia/Winipedia/README.md

 # Hi, I’m Winipedia - Software Engineer and Developer

 ## About me
-- I enjoy building tools and to figure out the logic in my code
+- I enjoy building tools and stuff...
-- I am way to obsessive and can not help myself to make every little improvement to my code base that I come up with

 ## Hot and Cold Takes
 - Let's talk less about Vibe-Coding and more about Vibe-Documenting